 The mission of the Clayton Foundation for Research is two-fold:

 Several cutting edge biomedical technologies discovered by the Clayton Foundation have been successfully commercialized through the creation of start-up companies and out-licensing.
-These technologies have been developed into significant medical products, including a therapeutic drug for cancer, a cell and gene therapy product for cancer, two drugs for time-released pain control, a digital ophthalmic medical device, a PET imaging system, a lymphocyte blood assay, a neurogenetic diagnostic assay, and a veterinary diagnostic assay.
+These technologies have been developed into significant medical products, including cell and gene therapeutics for cancer, cell and gene therapies for blood disorders and other rare disorders, drugs for time-released pain control, a digital ophthalmic medical device, a PET imaging system, a lymphocyte blood assay, a neurogenetic diagnostic assay, and veterinary diagnostic assays.

 The Clayton Foundation does not accept unsolicited proposals for research projects.
 Instead, it identifies critical medical needs, then initiates major, long-term research projects in conjunction with appropriate medical institutions to implement them.